xinydev/telemetry-solution/benchmarks/random_pointer_access/README.md

-# Random Pointer Access Benchmark
+# Random pointer access benchmark

-This microbenchmark models pointer-chasing workloads that issue random memory accesses into a large array of cache-line-sized payloads.
-It is useful for evaluating memory latency, software prefetch effectiveness, and the impact of irregular access patterns on Arm Neoverse platforms.
+This microbenchmark performs random lookups into an array of 64-byte payloads through a pointer table.
+It is useful for evaluating irregular memory accesses and the effect of software prefetching.

 ## Building

-Use the provided `Makefile` to build the binary with an optimizing C++ compiler:
+From the random pointer access benchmark directory, use the provided `Makefile` to build the binary with an optimizing C++ compiler:

 ```sh
 make